Miltonly/Streets/Parent Place

 What kinds of homes are on Parent Place?

-Parent Place is a mix of detached and semi-detached homes, mostly built in the early 2000s.
-Lots are modest but functional for families.
+Parent Place is a mix of detached and semi-detached homes, all built in the early 2000s.
+Lots are typical for the area, neither notably large nor small.

 Which schools serve Parent Place?